DallanQ/race_for_the_galaxy/Manual.md

 #### Draw After

-> Images of biege colored diamond shape, a hand holding a phone with 1 inside
+> Image of biege colored diamond shape and a hand holding a card with 1 inside

 Draw 1 card after placing a development ( a biege colored diamond shape ).